AnalyticalJS/AnalyticalJS/README.md

 ## Analytical JS

-Open source, transparent, simple and free for all analytics.
+Open source, transparent, simple and free for all website analytics.

 ## About the project